boog9/decoder-lite/README.md

 ## Notes
 - Only COCO classes 0 and 32 are processed.
-- Torch with CUDA must already be installed in the environment.
+- Torch with CUDA must be present before building ByteTrack. `make venv` installs PyTorch with CUDA 12.4 automatically; for other CUDA versions adjust the index URL in `scripts/setup_env.sh`.